Nancy Wilson (basketball): Seattle Reign

 Wilson joined the American Basketball League's Seattle Reign as the associate head coach in 1997 under Tammy Holder, Wilson's former assistant coach at SC.
-The Reign went 15-29 in Wilson's first season on the staff.
+The Reign went 15–29 in Wilson's first season on the staff.
 They began to realize substantial improvements during her 2nd season, but the league was struggling to compete against the new Women's National Basketball League (WNBA), and in a surprising move declared Chapter 11 bankruptcy in the middle of the following season, on December 22, 1998.
-The Reign were 8-7 at the time.
+The Reign were 8–7 at the time.

 College of Charleston (second stint)

 After her time in the ABL, Wilson returned to South Carolina and took a job at the College of Charleston teaching physical education classes.
-While there she was persuaded in 2003 by a member of the administration to return as head coach of the women's basketball team, beginning with the 2003-04 season.
+While there she was persuaded in 2003 by a member of the administration to return as head coach of the women's basketball team, beginning with the 2003–04 season.

-Success did not come as immediately nor as consistently for her second tour as it did for her first, as she compiled a 118-152 over nine seasons.
-She did however lead the program to its best season in Division I basketball in 2008-09, when the team set program single-season records with 14 conference wins in the Southern Conference, and with 23 wins overall.
+Success did not come as immediately nor as consistently for her second tour as it did for her first, as she compiled a 118–152 over nine seasons.
+She did however lead the program to its best season in Division I basketball in 2008–09, when the team set program single-season records with 14 conference wins in the Southern Conference, and with 23 wins overall.
 Further, College of Charleston won a school-record nine consecutive games that season, and advanced to its first-ever Southern Conference Tournament championship game.

-2008-09 was also the season that Wilson became the 24th active Division I coach at the time in NCAA history to reach 500 career victories, with a 63-43 win over Georgia Southern on Feb.
+2008–09 was also the season that Wilson became the 24th active Division I coach at the time in NCAA history to reach 500 career victories, with a 63–43 win over Georgia Southern on Feb.
 16, 2009.

-Wilson would lead CoC to another strong season in 2009-10 finishing 21-12 (13-7), but then the team would falter to 10-20 (7-13) and 7-23 (6-14) results in 2010-11 and 2011–12, respectively.
-Prior to the 2011-12 season, Wilson announced that she would be retiring from coaching at the conclusion of that season.
+Wilson would lead CofC to another strong season in 2009–10 finishing 21–12 (13–7), but then the team would falter to 10–20 (7–13) and 7–23 (6–14) results in 2010–11 and 2011–12, respectively.
+Prior to the 2011–12 season, Wilson announced that she would be retiring from coaching at the conclusion of that season.